jmaldon1/Docuhash/README.md

 The ethereum blockchain allows for the creation of Smart Contract, which are just code instructions that can be deployed onto the blockchain.
 These smart contracts, once deployed onto the blockchain, cannot be deleted or altered, unless specified in the code.
 So I created a smart contract with the sole purpose of storing the hash of a document.
 This smart contract will stay on the blockchain forever, allowing anyone to compare their document with the hash that is stored on the blockchain.

 # How it works
 We allow a user to upload a document, hash it using a Sha3 algorithm, store that hash in a smart contract, and deploy that smart contract on the blockchain.
 This will allow anyone to view the Hash but prevent anyone from changing the hash.
+Seperate smart contracts are deployed for each document hash that is stored on the blockchain.

 # This project includes: